lacavedeharol/java-maven-wizard/README.md

 ## Installation

-Download the latest release and add the executable to your `PATH`.
+An installer is provided for Windows; alternatively, download the raw release folder and add it to your `PATH`.
 The wizard will store your configuration under:

 - **Linux / macOS**: `~/.config/mvninit/descriptor.json`
 - **Windows**: `%APPDATA%\mvninit\descriptor.json`